brendanwaters/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Data Colloquium
 ---
+This is the site for my Data Colloquium work.